 Scholarships and Financial Assistance

-PACS Scholarships are the primary form of financial support for our students.
-Offered at the time of admission, these scholarships generally provide support to students for all years of study.
+Scholarships are the primary form of financial support for our students.
+Offered at the time of admission, these scholarships generally provide support to students and are guaranteed for all years of study.
 There is no work requirement in exchange for the scholarship during the student’s enrollment and tuition rates will not increase.
 A service obligation may be required for some scholarship recipients.

-- AuD student scholarships generally reduce the amount of annual tuition by 25% to 50%, with generous funding also available for students enrolling in the Pediatric Audiology Specialization.
+- AuD student scholarships generally reduce the amount of annual tuition by 25% to 50%.

-- MSDE student scholarships cover 100% of tuition costs in the first year of study, with the scholarship in the second year covering a minimum of 50% of tuition costs.
+- MSDE student scholarships provide 100% tuition funding for the first year and a minimum of 50% for the second year.

 - PhD students are generally provided a minimum of 80% tuition remission.